 Who did ship it in?

 How did crack cocaine become so popular that it led to an epidemic, and who brought it to South Central?
 The story begins in the early 1900s in Nicaragua, a country in Central America.
 In this country, the US took complete military control because they wanted to control the farm land.
 The Nicaraguans revolted against this, and were led by Augusto Cesar Sandino.
 He led the country briefly, but was overthrown in a coup d’etat by Anastasio Somoza.
 Somoza ruled the country through the military and the people did not have very many rights.
 He gained control in the 1930s.
 Nearly 40 years later, in 1979, the people revolted against Somoza.
 The main group that led the revolt were called the Sandinistas.
 They were named after Sandino.
 They were also communist, and this worried the US because they did not want to lose money that they put in to building up Nicaragua.
 So the US started to give money to some Nicaraguans to fights the communist Sandinistas, starting a civil war in Nicaragua.
 This led to many Nicaraguans coming to the US.
-The only problem was that the US did not have enough money to put aside for just Nicaragua.
-The US, led by Ronald Reagan, found a solution.
+The only problem was after the Iran-Contra Scandal (more on this later), U.S. government funding for this war was cut off.

 After the Epidemic